What is HookCrux?

 This site is where I am going to be posting my creations and taking on commissions.
 If you have placed an order for a piece, you can follow its progress here.
 I am just starting things up however and updates will be spotty for a little while as I work out how to maintain everything properly.

-I am also working on a Facebook page, Etsy and a Tumblr in the hopes of reaching more people.
+I am also working on a Facebook page, where you will find more frequent updates.

 Who is HookCrux?